ncecere/stripper/instructions.md

 - Handles link extraction and content retrieval
 - Implements delays between requests to respect server load
 - Tracks progress and maintains statistics
+- recursive crawl a domain
+- ability to define a depth, meaning how many links past the starting url/domain to recursively follow
+- ability to define extensions/file types to ignore.
+- ability to define weather information should be extracted again or by using a "force" flag

 ### Error Handling
 - Implements robust retry logic with exponential backoff